Q. What do I get for my monthly patient support fee?

 Q. What about blood tests are they included in the monthly patient support fee?

 A. This is a slightly more complex area.
-As a part of this fee, I will write to your GP and ask them if they will support you in doing the appropriate blood tests and even ask them if they will consider prescribing.
+As a part of this fee, the Doctor will write to your GP and ask them if they will support you in doing the appropriate blood tests and even ask them if they will consider prescribing.
 Most GP’s will support these blood test.
 However, you need to be aware that if they will not assist you will need to get blood tests done privately with a company such as Medichecks.
 The Leger Clinic Ltd has negotiated with Medichecks, the country’s leading private blood testing laboratory for a 10% discount for all Leger Clinic patients requiring a blood test for checking their testosterone levels along with other relevant tests such as Thyroid function.

 To access this discount all you need to do is follow this link: